 Your Preoperative Visit

-Prior to scheduling the surgery, you may visit with the doctor, who will answer any questions you have and will discuss the procedure in greater detail.
-He will examine your skin cancer, obtain your medical history and make an assessment to determine the most beneficial and effective treatment of your skin cancer.
+Prior to scheduling the surgery, your doctor will answer any questions you have, and will discuss the procedure in greater detail.
+The doctor will examine your skin, then obtain your medical history and make an assessment.
+The DermSurgery Associates surgeons are well qualified to determine the most beneficial and effective treatment of your skin cancer.

-Our goal at DermSurgery Associates is for you to be as comfortable, relaxed and informed as possible.
-So we recommend that you read all information we provide to you regarding the procedure, ask questions and follow the pre-op guidelines given to you during your first visit.
-Prior to surgery, it is important to be well rested, to eat a good breakfast and to plan to spend a few hours at our facility.
+Our goal at DermSurgery Associates is for you to be as comfortable, relaxed and informed as possible during the procedure.
+We recommend that you read all provided information regarding the procedure.
+We also suggest you ask questions, and follow the pre-op guidelines given to you during your first visit.
+Prior to surgery, it is important to be well rested.
+Be sure to eat a good breakfast and to plan to spend a few hours at our facility.
 We also suggest that someone accompany you to drive you home.

 Your doctor will be assisted by a team of nurses, medical assistants, and technicians who will be directly involved in your care.
 The procedure begins with the cleansing of your skin.
 We then numb the area with local anesthetic and remove the tissue.
 After the tissue is removed, we process it in our laboratory, which usually takes about 45 minutes.
 If the microscopic examination reveals signs of any additional tumor, we will continue the process, removing only residual tumor and sparing the healthy skin.
 Most skin cancers are completely removed in two or three surgical stages.